 Yes!
 We have periodic open houses in Baltimore, Washington and the surrounding areas.
-Contact Tammy for more information.
+Please contact email@example.com for more information.

-Moms, Dads, sisters and brothers, aunts and uncles, cousins and grandparents come to visit!
+Moms, Dads, sisters and brothers, aunts and uncles, cousins, grandparents and alumni come to visit!
 Bring a kosher lunch for your bunch, see a great camper-produced show and meet important staff at camp.
-The pool will be open, and there will be a baseball game, so come prepared!
+The pool will be open, and there will be a softball game, so come prepared!

-You are welcome to bring your dog, but please make sure it's on a leash, and that you clean up after any doggie "business."
+You are welcome to bring your dog and people friendly dog, but please make sure it's on a leash, and that you clean up after any doggie "business."
 Don't forget Fido's water, it gets really hot!

 There will be a truck to transport all the campers' luggage.
 Just bring it to the bus, and we will help your child get it to their bunk.

 Most campers chose to use a footlocker because it keeps clothing organized and clean.
 They can also use the trunk as a table.
 Please use whatever you like, though.
 We also have campers who use duffel bags and suitcases.
 Whatever works for you!

 We accept Visa and MasterCard.
 You can send the Registrar a note in the mail or by email.
 Please include the card number, expiration date and the amount to be billed.
 Please note your child's name so we can credit your account.

 We have a Registered Nurse at camp 24 hours a day.
 Our RN will review your camper's medical form and will call you if there is a need.
 A local doctor from Bel Air shares his expertise with us by allowing our children to come to his clinic.
 There is a 24 hour emergency clinic minutes from camp and for extreme emergencies, Harford County Hospital is only a few minutes away.